Leave a legacy for Washington

 Futurewise is the one group in Washington working on your behalf to stop sprawl and over-development from consuming rural areas, farms, forests, and shorelines while at the same time making our cities and towns great places to live - for all.

-Futurewise’s work has protected more than one million acres of land all across the state, produced new laws to protect farms, forests and habitat, and has encouraged transit and other alternatives to auto dependency.
+Futurewise’s work has protected more than one million acres of land all across the state, produced new laws to protect farms, forests and habitat, promoted new investments in affordable housing in urban areas and encouraged transit and other alternatives to auto dependency.

 Wills and Bequests